aragon/aragon-wiki/docs/jobs/openings/DAC-Technical_Writer.md

 #Technical Writer for the Aragon DAC

 [Aragon](https://aragon.org/) is an open source, decentralized, project fighting for the freedom to organize.
-We believe that decentralized organizations can solve the world&#39;s worst problems.
+We believe that decentralized organizations can solve the world's worst problems.

 As part of the ongoing efforts to build out the Aragon infrastructure, the Aragon Foundation and Giveth are building out a second core team that will help end-users experiment with the Aragon Stack.
-We&#39;re looking for Technical Writers to build out the documentation repository for supporting the users.
+We're looking for Technical Writers to build out the documentation repository for supporting the user base.

 ###Responsibilities

 - Create documentation to aid users and devs in designing, creating and deploying their own DAOs on Aragon.
-- Write the documentation you&#39;d want to read as a brand new user!
+- Write the documentation you'd want to read as a brand new user!

 ###Requirements